 Selecting your seats in advance and splurging on business or first-class tickets might seem like the solution, but neither is always feasible.

 While most flights provide a blanket and pillow, it’s neither the most comfortable nor the most hygienic.
-For maximum comfort, opt for a faux fur blanket and a compact pillow, such as a bamboo pillow.
-Bamboo pillows are a good choice, especially if you’re traveling light because they can be compressed.
+For maximum comfort, opt for a faux fur blanket and a compact pillow.
+The Puffy Pillow with its cooling bamboo rayon cover is a good choice, especially if you're travelling light, because it can be compressed.

 3. Reset Your Schedule Before Arrival

 Traveling anywhere with a drastically different time zone can be a disorienting experience.
 You’re in Asia and it’s daytime, but your body's telling you it's time to sleep.

 To adapt to the change, don't just reset your watch when the captain announces it on the flight.
 Instead, consider resetting your entire schedule and establishing a proper sleep routine a few days in advance, especially if you know that you’re going to be traveling across several time zones.

 Start by moving your bedtime and mealtimes closer to that of your destination.
 You don’t even have to make a significant change to your schedule; just sleeping and eating one hour earlier or later for a few nights can help you adjust to the new time zone and feel less jet lagged.